VinEdw/mini-python-scripts/README.md

 This script uses odd numerical techniques to solve the following physics problem.
 In retrospect, Newton's method would have worked much better.
 "A resistor with resistance R is connected to a battery that has emf 13.0 V and internal resistance r = 0.39 Ω. For what two values of R will the power dissipated in the resistor be 80.0 W ?"

+## spot_the_difference

+This script was used in mini contest with friends to spot the differences between two images of identical dimensions.
+The differences are then used to produce two output images to help a person identify where the differences are.
+The first has a blank background and puts pixels from image 2 for the differences.
+The second takes the pixels from image 2 and leaves the differences blank.

 ## temperature_unit_converter

 This script, when run, converts the input temperature value (with a unit) into Celsius (C), Fahrenheit (F), Kelvin (K) and Rankine (R).